Brenda Frese: Maryland

-When Frese arrived at Maryland prior to the 2002–03 season, she brought with her the buzz of a rising star in the women's hoops coaching world, as well as a remarkable recruiting acumen.
-Her first highly coveted recruits, Shay Doron and Kalika France, marked the beginning of an ever-expanding stream of blue-chip talent choosing to take their talents to College Park.
+With her appointment at Maryland before the 2002–03 season, Frese gained recognition for her national reputation and success in recruiting players.
+In her first recruiting class were well-known players such as Shay Doron and Kalika France, marking the beginning of a series of signing top players at College Park.

 Since her first season at the helm when the team won just 10 games, Frese has guided Maryland to a National Championship in 2006, 20 winning seasons, 19-straight 20-win seasons, seven 30-win campaigns and 19 bids to the NCAA Tournament.
 In 2022, she signed an extension which will keep her on the Maryland sidelines through the 2028-29 season.

 Player-wise, all seniors to play for Frese at Maryland have graduated.

 Frese's high-octane Maryland program has also produced 16 WNBA Draft picks, including 10 in the first round.
 Most recently, Diamond Miller was picked No. 2 overall by the Minnesota Lynx in the 2023 WNBA Draft.
 Frese's players have six WNBA titles and have earned 12 WNBA All Star selections.